-In 2016, because of a grant from the Grotta Foundation, SJSSC has been able to take the pantry beyond our four walls and bring food to a local senior building.
+In 2016, because of an initial grant from the Grotta Foundation, SJSSC has been able to take the pantry beyond our four walls and bring food to local senior buildings.
 This collaboration was established to help provide food security for seniors and also a means of socialization for the residents.
 In 2012, SJSSC received National attention when the Christian Café received a makeover by Celebrity Chef Robert Irvin and was featured on the Food Network’s Restaurant Impossible.
-That was an exciting experience for the staff, volunteers and patrons of the Christian Café.

 Located in a historic Victorian building on the hill of Martin Luther King Jr. Boulevard, SJSSC is a licensed HIV testing and counseling site.
-As an agency, we also provide homeless prevention services; long and short term case management; supportive services for people and families living with HIV/AIDS; general referral services; a lead awareness and prevention program; and our at-risk youth programs consist of the Intergenerational Afterschool Program and the Safe Haven Summer Peace Camp.
+As an agency, we also provide homeless prevention services; long and short term case management; supportive services for people and families living with HIV/AIDS; general referral services.